 Afternoon: Enjoy lunch at the Beef House Restaurant in Covington, which serves only the finest beef cooked over hardwood briquettes on an open-hearth charcoal broiler.

 Later this afternoon you step out on downtown Danville’s Courthouse Square with a number of options all within walking distance.
-You can tour an 1886 sheriff’s residence and former county jail at the Hendricks County Historical Museum or enjoy a custom workshop at Frazee Gardens by landscape and greenhouse experts.
+You can tour an 1886 sheriff’s residence and former county jail at the Hendricks County Historical Museum.
 You could schedule a guided tour of Beasley’s Orchard, peek behind the scenes and shop the farmer’s market in their Civil War-era barn.

 Morning: This morning begins with a tour of the Purdue University campus.
 It was founded in 1869 after a donation of land and money from Lafayette businessman John Purdue.
 He wished to establish a college of science, technology and agriculture in his name.
 The student enrollment is currently over 39,000.
 West Lafayette is a historian’s dream, with beautiful turn-of-the-20th-century architecture.

 Afternoon: Enjoy your afternoon with a leisurely tour of downtown Lafayette, home to the Arts & Market Downtown District.
 Galleries from a burgeoning art scene and friendly cafes surround the Tippecanoe County Courthouse.
-For a snack before dinner, the Lafayette Farmers Market is open three times a week and welcomes vendors from across the region.
+For a snack before dinner, the Lafayette Farmers Market is open every Saturday May through October and welcomes vendors from across the region.